-Some courses within the seminary degree programs contain prerequisite requirements.
+Some courses within programs contain prerequisite requirements.
 Students are encouraged to read the course descriptions carefully and are responsible to register for courses in their required sequence.
 In some cases, permission may be granted to take courses out of sequence.
-Requests to take a course out of its required sequence must be approved by the student's Academic Advisor.
+Requests to take a course out of its required sequence must be approved by the student's Dean.